 We offer many Driver Licensing and Vehicle Registration Services.

 DRIVERS LICENSING AND ALBERTA IDENTIFICATION

-We offer knowledge test for all classes of licenses, as well as road tests for Class 5 Basic exams only at this time.
+We offer knowledge test for all classes of licenses, as well as road tests for Class 5 and 6.

 Knowledge tests do not require an appointment and may be written from 8:30 am until 1/2 hour before closing.
 Road tests can be booked online at albertadriverexaminer.ca.